Dock Ellis: Macing incident

 On May 5, 1972, Ellis, Willie Stargell, and Rennie Stennett missed the team bus to Riverfront Stadium.
 A security guard asked the three for identification; Stargell and Stennett complied and were allowed in, but Ellis did not have identification with him.
 The guard said that Ellis did not identify himself, appeared drunk, and "made threatening gestures with a clenched fist."
 Ellis showed his World Series ring as evidence of his affiliation with the Pirates, but in response, the guard maced Ellis.
 Ellis was arrested and charged with disorderly conduct.

 The Reds sued Ellis for assault and Ellis countersued.
 Before going to trial, the Reds dropped the suit and wrote Ellis a letter of apology.
 The municipal court dropped the charges against Ellis, though Ellis stated that this incident made him "hate better".

 Ellis finished the 1972 season ninth in the NL in ERA (2.70), sixth in winning percentage (.682), fourth in walks per nine innings pitched (1.818) and first in home runs per nine innings ratio (0.331).
 The Pirates won the NL East that year and faced the Reds in the 1972 NLCS.
-The Pirates pitched Ellis with a sore arm, but the Reds won the series.
+Knowing he had a sore arm, the Pirates started Ellis in game 4 anyway; he threw five innings and was charged with three runs, none of them earned, and took the loss.
+The Reds won the best of five series in five games.